Maxxxel/SR-ImpEx-for-Blender/README.md

 ## 📜 License

-This project is provided under the MIT License.
-Refer to the `LICENSE` file for details.
+This project uses a custom license: non-commercial use only, no modifications without consent, and redistribution of unmodified copies must keep notices intact.
+Format rights and game assets remain with their respective owners; see the `license` file for full terms.